 My journey into the fitness industry has been far from the ideal story of success.
 I grew up in a farming ranching setting.
 Being physically fit was not something we thought about, it was a way of life.
 4-H and rodeo were my activities.
 After high school, I spent a valuable year working as a therapeutic riding instructor.
 Little did I know that coaching would be my calling.

 However, I needed to have a “career”, so like any other young woman with the gift of gab, I entered the cosmetology world.
 I went on to have great success in the industry.
 Once again I found myself in a teaching role, owning a business, training apprentices, and training colleagues within the industry.

 In amongst my career and raising my family, I had a freak accident that would change my life.
-I spent several weeks on crutches, sitting on the couch, medicated and feeling sorry for myself.
-After visits to specialists and hours and hours of rehab therapy, was told that I would have to find another profession.
-I should not stand for extended periods, would not be able to run, or hike.
+I spent several weeks on crutches, sitting on the couch, medicated, and feeling sorry for myself.
+After visits to specialists and hours and hours of rehab therapy was told that I would have to find another profession.
+I should not stand for extended periods, and would not be able to run or hike.
 At this point not only had a gained a lot of weight, I was at the lowest point in my life.
-I had gone from being a very active hard working person, to an obese, depressed woman with a very bleak future.
+I had gone from being a very active hard working person to an obese, depressed woman with a very bleak future.
 Or so I thought.

 I love seeing people’s faces once they realize they too can “darn well do it”.
 My education is ongoing and my commitment to myself to stay active helps me to help others.